nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 # GUI Summary

-The following is an annotated breakdown of InterviewHub’s GUI:
+The following is an annotated breakdown of InterviewHub’s Graphical User Interface (GUI):

 ![GUI Summary](images/GuiSummary.png)